awsdocs/amazon-rds-user-guide/doc_source/oracle-kerberos-managing.md

 + `enable-kerberos-failed` – A configuration problem has prevented AWS from enabling Kerberos authentication on the DB instance\.
 Correct the configuration problem before reissuing the command to modify the DB instance\.
 + `disabling-kerberos` – AWS is in the process of disabling Kerberos authentication on this DB instance\.

 A request to enable Kerberos authentication can fail because of a network connectivity issue or an incorrect IAM role\.
-If the attempt to enable Kerberos authentication fails when you create or modify a DB instance, first make sure that you are using the correct IAM role\.
+If the attempt to enable Kerberos authentication fails when you create or modify a DB instance, make sure that you're using the correct IAM role\.
 Then modify the DB instance to join the domain\.

 **Note**
 Only Kerberos authentication with Amazon RDS for Oracle sends traffic to the domain's DNS servers\.
 All other DNS requests are treated as outbound network access on your DB instances running Oracle\.
 For more information about outbound network access with Amazon RDS for Oracle, see [Setting up a custom DNS server](Appendix.Oracle.CommonDBATasks.System.md#Appendix.Oracle.CommonDBATasks.CustomDNS)\.